rtdevx/rtdevx.github.io/content/posts/training/AWS/2025-aws-cloud-practitioner/6-storage/index.md

 EC2 > Snapshots > Recycle Bin > Create retention rule
 ```

 When Snapshot Archive is enabled, it is possible to Archive it from a drop-down box in AWS Console.
-Archived Snapshot appears in the Recycle Bin
+Archived Snapshots appear in the Recycle Bin.

 - Recycle Bin for EBS Snapshots
 	- Setup rules to retain deleted snapshots so you can recover them after an accidental deletion